blckbx/lnd-hybrid-mode/README.md

 ````

 ## **Configuring `lnd.conf` for hybrid-mode:** ##
-For LND to advertise a node's clearnet connectivity, it needs to know the external IP to connect to.
-Assuming a static IP for simplicity.
-If this is not the case for you, an alternative approach (DDNS) is described in the following chapter.
+For LND to advertise a node's clearnet connectivity it needs to know the external IP to connect to.
+For the sake of convenience, we are assuming a static IP in this chapter.
+If this is not the case for you, an alternative approach (DDNS) is described in the following part.
+First `lnd.conf` needs to be configured by the following options: `externalip`, `nat`, `listen`, `tor.skip-proxy-for-clearnet-targets`.
 Notable that LND doesn't handle the setting of `externalip` and `nat` at the same time well.
 Choose only one of them, based on your router's UPnP capabilities ([nat description](https://docs.lightning.engineering/lightning-network-tools/lnd/nat_traversal)).
-In fact there are three options to be set `listen`, `externalip` and `tor.skip-proxy-for-clearnet-targets`:
+Example configuration below:
 ````
 [Application Options]
 externalip=<staticIP>[:<port>] //e.g. 222.22.22.22 (port defaults to 9735, if not specified)